 - Have a notice similar to the above at the bottom of fax cover sheets when faxing to a non-private/unsecured fax machine

 SIS Users Don't

-- Share passwords
+- Share passwords or passphrases

 - Leave machines logged in and unattended

 - Give out student information over the phone

 - Release information to spouses, sisters, brothers, parents, girlfriends/boyfriends or other third parties